Raj minister fumes at Collector at public event for being 'preoccupied' with phone | Politics

 The collector did not respond to calls made to seek his reaction.

-The event was held to interact with women and review the implementation of various schemes and programmes executed by the department.
+Later in the day, a delegation of Rajasthan IAS officers' association met chief secretary Usha Sharma and handed over a representation against the conduct of the minister and demanded appropriate action.
+The event in Bikaner was held to interact with women and review the implementation of various schemes and programmes executed by the department.

 When contacted, the minister told PTI that the collector was constantly busy with his phone and did not listen to the matters which were raised by Meena during his address.